esorq/Portfolio/README.md

 # Portfolio
-Some of my past machine learning projects
+My name is Erik and I´m a machine leanring Engineer and this repository is showcase of prior machine learning projects of mine.